Motorcycle Accident Attorneys in Atlanta GA

 If you drive in and around Atlanta, you may be aware of this: Georgia’s Interstate 285 is one of the most dangerous, with more accidents per mile occurring on it than any other interstate in the whole United States!

 In any large city like Atlanta, traffic almost never stops, and accidents happen far too often.
 In Georgia, about 12 percent of vehicle accident fatalities are motorcycle riders, with the largest percentage of motorcycle accident fatalities occurring in Chatham, Dekalb, Gwinnett, Fulton, and Cobb counties.
-If you or a loved is ever involved in a motorcycle accident, you will need an attorney; if you have recently been involved in an accident and you need an experienced attorney, call Bader Scott Injury Lawyers today at 678-562-5595.
+If you or a loved is ever involved in a motorcycle accident, you will need an accident attorney; if you have recently been involved in an accident and you need an experienced attorney, call Bader Scott Injury Lawyers today at 678-562-5595.

 What If You Crash?